This exemption is available to undocumented immigrants, permanent residents of the US, and US citizens who must have:

 In addition, the following provisions of the college policy apply:

 Progress Renewal is a process intended to facilitate degree and certificate completion and/or removal from progress probation or progress disqualification.
-The student must meet with a counselor and complete a progress renewal petition.
+The student must speak with a counselor to petition for progress renewal.
 A maximum of 30 semester units may be disregarded under this policy.
 Final approval of the petition will be granted by the Admissions Office.

 All coursework will remain legible on the student’s permanent record ensuring a true and complete record.
 The student’s permanent record shall be annotated so that it is readily evident to all users of the record that any course disregarded may not satisfy certificate, degree, or general education course requirements.